ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

 This document summarizes the per-stage contract the orchestrator expects and the checkpoint format used to support resume and retry semantics.

-> **QA automation status (2025-12-07):** The automated QA stages and
-> `qa_qwen2vl` FunctionTool have been fully removed from the runtime.
-The
-> orchestrator currently ends with the `assemble` stage, produces final media
+> **Finalize-only note (2025-12-07):** The orchestrator currently ends with the
-> artifacts, and relies on human review or downstream systems for any QA needs.
+> `assemble` stage, produces final media artifacts, and does not invoke any
-> This document now describes the QA-free pipeline.
-When QA is reintroduced we
-> will restore the retired sections and call out the new gating behavior.
+> additional validation tools.
+This document reflects that configuration and
+> will be updated if extra gating stages return.

 1) Stage callable signature
 ---------------------------